Toggle Menu

 Mechanic: Then how in the hell are you planning to pay for all that Astral-Grade fuel I just pumped into your Buick?
 We don’t take kindly to thieves around here.

-Lawrence: Hey, now wait just a minute.
+Lawrence: Hey now, wait just a minute.
 You didn’t say nothin’ about no payment.
 I mean, what would you guys even do with money?

 Mechanic: Yeah, I’m just messin’ with ya, buddy.
 Nobody’s got money this side of the physical realm.
-You know what they say, you can’t..
+You know what they say, you can’t take it…

-Lawrence: …take it with you when you go.
+Lawrence (overlapping): …take it with you when you go.
 Yeah.

-Lawrence: No, no, no no
+Lawrence: No, no, no, no!

 Attendant: What’s wrong?

-Lawrence: My Debbie
+Lawrence: My Debbie…

 Attendant: What about her?
 I told you, she’s been through here, Lawrence.